Saikumarmokkala/Ping-Command-Line-Application/README.md

 Implementation of ping command line application with latency and packets lost reported for each message.
-Implemented support for IPv4 and IPv6 versions.
+Support for IPv4 and IPv6 versions.
 Custom implementation of time to live (TTL) is also supported.